 Eligibility to apply for ANU scholarships varies depending on the specifics of the scholarship and can be categorised by the type of student you are.
 Specific scholarship application process information is included in the relevant scholarship listing.

 For further information see the Scholarships website.

-The Master of Museum and Heritage Studies requires completion of 96 units, which must consist of:
+The Master of Museum and Heritage Studies requires the completion of 96 units, of which:

 24 units from completion of one of the following specialisations: